 Bare Facts by Mobile Phone

-Sexting is nothing other than the dissemination of sexually explicit images of your own body.
+Sexting is the dissemination of sexually explicit images of your own body.
 These photos, sometimes even small videos, are sent electronically, mostly via Smartphone.
-The term “sexting” is a combination of the words sex and texting (sending a text message).

 The problem with sexting is that you never know who the pictures you sent might be passed on to.
 Because once you have sent a nude photo of yourself, you no longer have any control over the photo and unfortunately you can no longer undo this process.
 The recipient can copy the photo, publish it online and pass it on at will.
 When a nude photo is passed on like this it can be unpleasant and quite embarrassing and humiliating.